A comonad for Grothendieck fibrations: A colax idempotent monad for fibrations

+\begin{remark} The 2-monad $\M$ extends to a colax idempotent 2-monad on the 2-category $\ct{Cat}^2$ of arrows of $\ct{Cat}$, that applies $\ct{Cat}/B$ into itself and commutes with change-of-base functors.
+However, such extension does not seem to work well with the rest of the theory.
+See for example \rmx\ref{remstreetfibrations} and \rmx\ref{essentialtorestrictoverbase}. \end{remark}

+The following result follows from the theory of fibrations internal to a 2-category as developed by \citet{StreetR:fibayl,StreetR:fibbic}.
+The argument we present is based on the well-known fact that fibrations can be characterized as those functors $F$ such that the unit of \M on $F$ has a right adjoint in $\ct{Cat}/B$, see for instance~\citep[Theorem~2.7]{Weber:yostr2top}.
+This is an instance of the general phenomenon observed by \citet{KockA:monfws}, with the caveat that Kock only considers left adjoint right inverses (\emph{lari\/}) to the unit since he is working with \emph{lax}-idempotent monads (hence the left instead of right), and \emph{normal} pseudo-algebras (hence the right inverse).
+About the latter observation, see also the discussion in \citep[p.~120]{StreetR:fibayl} following the proof of Proposition~9.

+{As we already recalled at the beginning of the section, \citet{Johnson:2dimc} devote Chapter~9 to a detailed proof of the following theorem.}

-\begin{proposition} The $2$-category of pseudo-algebras for the colax idempotent monad \M on $\ct{Cat}/\ct{B}$ is isomorphic to the $2$-category of cloven Grothendieck fibrations over \ct{B} and functors that preserve the cleavage up to isomorphism. \end{proposition}
+\begin{theorem}[Street, Johnson--Yau] The $2$-category of pseudo-algebras for the colax idempotent 2-monad $\M$ on $\ct{Cat}/\ct{B}$ is isomorphic to the $2$-category $\ct{Fib}(\ct{B})$ of cloven Grothendieck fibrations over \ct{B} and functors that preserve the cleavage up to isomorphism.